Open the door onto history – you’ll feel right at home.

 Charnley-Persky House Museum, 1365 N. Astor St., Gold Coast, tours on Wednesdays at 12 p.m. and Saturdays 10 a.m.
 April – October and 12 p.m. year round.
 Tickets: $10 adults, $8 students and seniors, $5 ages 5 – 13.

 Dive deep into the 1800s urban frontier with a visit to Chicago’s oldest home.
 Built in 1836, this Greek Revival residence is filled with period furniture and decorative objects.
-It’s located right next door to the Chicago Women’s Park and Gardens (link to listing), featuring era-specific culinary and medical herbs, dye and scent plants, and prairie grasses.
+It’s located right next door to the Chicago Women’s Park and Gardens, featuring era-specific culinary and medical herbs, dye and scent plants, and prairie grasses.
 Free docent-led tours of Clarke House Museum guide visitors through the lives of merchant Henry B. Clarke and his family, the home’s original owners.
 Annual special events over Halloween and the holiday season include Edgar Allen Poe readings, and haunted, candlelight, and history tours of the home and Prairie Avenue district.

 Designed in 1915, Emil Bach House is one of the last of Frank Lloyd Wright’s small residential commissions.
 The inward orientation of the house — with its entrance virtually hidden from the street — ensures the privacy of its residents and reflects Wright’s belief in the sanctity of family life.
 This architectural masterpiece features a Japanese Tea House, gardens, and the sublime simplicity of Wright’s strongly centered and self-contained geometry.
 Immerse yourself completely in Frank Lloyd Wright’s world with a guided tour, or, for a truly unique experience, book an overnight stay at the home.